 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-Let’s go back a bit, do you remember when you decided to have these installed you probably did so after you heard about how maintenance-free they are (pretty sure the sales pitch of a salesman selling Vinyl sliding just has maintenance-free on repeat).
+You must have decided to install vinyl sliding probably after you heard about how maintenance-free they are (I’m pretty sure the sales pitch of a salesman selling vinyl sliding just has “maintenance-free” on repeat).

 Materials Required for Cleaning Vinyl Sliding: